SABS-R3/software-engineering-day2/_episodes/02-functional.md

 ## The Functional Paradigm

+We don't have any new slides or intro video today, since we're continuing from yesterday's Programming Paradigms.

+If you want to refresh your memory though, here's the [video](https://youtu.be/YC4ohR5Pf5Q) and [slides](../slides/1.2-Programming-Paradigms.pptx) from yesterday.

 > ## Functions in Maths
 > > In mathematics, a function is a relation between sets that associates to every element of a first set exactly one element of the second set.
 > >